megvii-research/Sparsebit/examples/unstructured_prune/GLUE/bert/README.md

 ## Introduction
-- We instroduce a CoLA demo to demostrate how to apply L1-norm weight sparser to BERT.
+- We introduced a CoLA demo to demonstrate how to apply L1-norm weight sparser to BERT.

 ## Run

 ### DownLoad CoLA dataset
-- CoLA:The Corpus of Linguistic Acceptability consists of English acceptability judgments drawn from books and journal articles on linguistic theory.
+- CoLA: The Corpus of Linguistic Acceptability consists of English acceptability judgments drawn from books and journal articles on linguistic theory.
 Each example is a sequence of words annotated with whether it is a grammatical English sentence.
 More details can be get from [paper](https://arxiv.org/abs/1805.12471)
 - how to get?
   - `python download.py`
   - `unzip ./cola_public_1.1.zip`